Trickster (DC Comics): Kaiyo

 Another Trickster appears in Batman/Superman as part of the New 52 continuity.
 A trickster god from Apokolips, Kaiyo is an agent of Darkseid with the power to move between worlds at will.
 She pursues Batman, Superman, and their counterparts on Earth-2 prior to that world's destruction and is responsible for the first encounter between the Man of Steel and the Dark Knight.
 Her appearance on Earth-2 leads to Darkseid's discovery of and later siege upon that world, while she also leaves behind a relic which will contribute to the resurrection of Damian Wayne.

-During the Forever Evil storyline, the Rogues were in the middle of springing Trickster from prison, only for Johnny Quick to arrive and succeed in freeing all the inmates.

 Powers and abilities

 The Trickster has a number of trick items that he employs.
 This includes itching powder, potato head bombs, exploding rubber chickens and yo-yos, sharpened jacks, hard shell candy, and various other joke-themed weapons.

 The Trickster wears a pair of shoes that allow him to fly for up to 10 hours.